tedtoal/Button_TT/README.md

 ## Using buttons showing integer values as labels

-Often there is a need to show integer values that the user is able to alter.
-The *Button_TT* library supports this with four classes, each derived from class *Button_TT_label*, one class for each of four different types of integers: signed and unsigned, 8-bit and 16-bit.
+Often there is a need to show number values that the user is able to alter.
+The *Button_TT* library supports this with four classes, each derived from class *Button_TT_label*, one class for each of four different types of numeric values: signed and unsigned 8-bit and 16-bit integers.
 The classes are:

 > Button_TT_uint8: unsigned 8-bit integer
 >